Nola-Developer-Incubator/MardiGrasParadeGame/.github/PULL_REQUEST_TEMPLATE.md

-﻿## PR: Publish docs/website to GitHub Pages
+﻿ck## PR: Publish docs/website to GitHub Pages

 ### Summary
 This PR publishes the `docs/website` static site to GitHub Pages using the `gh-pages` workflow.
 It includes the landing page, docs, and a smoke test workflow for CI.